zainabalkhdour/code201-reading-notes/class-01.md

 **LINKING TO A JAVASCRIPT FILE FROM AN HTML PAGE**

-1.	*use the HTML <script> element to tell the browser it is coming across a script.
-Its sre attribute tells people where the JavaScript file is stored.*
+1.	*use the HTML `<script>` element to tell the browser it is coming across a script.Its sre attribute tells people where the JavaScript file is stored.*
-2.	*Use the HTML <script> element inside the body and and we write th following commad*
+2.	*Use the HTML `<script>` element inside the body and and we write th following commad*
 3.	*Comment : use this to write a comment // (we use  comments to explain what your code does.
 They help make your code easier to read and understand.
 This can help you and others who read your code)*
 4.	*MULTI-LINE COMMENTS : To write a comment that stretches over more than one line, you use a multi-line comment, starting with the `/* characters and ending with the */` characters.*
 5.	*Variables :a place that we store data in it for temporary time in order to use it, and it can easily changed when the script run ; that the reason of name variable*